kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein.conf/-configurable-kodein/can-configure.md

 `val canConfigure: Boolean`

-Whether or not this Kodein can be configured (meaning that it has not been used for retrieval yet.
+Whether or not this Kodein can be configured (meaning that it has not been used for retrieval yet).